AriFordsham/GHCWiki/static-pointers.md

 This page lays out thinking about the design of the `StaticPtr` language extensions.

+The basic idea is laid out in the original [ Cloud Haskell paper](http://research.microsoft.com/~simonpj/papers/parallel).

 See also [the root page for distributed Haskell](distributed-haskell).

 ## Background